daniellacosse/scrapyard-app-prototype/README.md

 ### SCRAPYARD APP PROTOTYPE

 just a rough prototype for playtesting purposes.
-Will become an API (someday) with websockets
+Will become an API (someday)

 TODO (in decreasing priority):